Meet Big Baby, our 7 m tall baby balloon whose job is to highlight the impact of our numbers on the environment.

 A key 2017 study suggested that one of the most effective actions individuals in high-income countries can take to cut their carbon emissions over the long term is to have one fewer child.

 How much does Big Baby weigh in CO2?

 Our Big Baby is filled with helium but if he were filled with CO2, he would have a mass of 60 kg.
-In the UK, each one of us is responsible for nearly 12 tonnes of CO2 per year - the equivalent of 198 Big Babies!
+According to recent figures, in the UK, each one of us is responsible for nearly 12 tonnes of CO2 per year - the equivalent of 198 Big Babies!